Marketing tactics that every small business can start using today!

 It might sound scary, but webinars are a great way to show your expertise and demonstrate you really know your stuff.
 Take time to plan yours and give yourself enough time to promote it to make sure you have enough people register.
 A rule of thumb to remember is that there is usually a 70% drop-out rate for free webinars.
 That means 70% of people who register won’t turn up.
 But that’s OK because you can record the webinar and send it to them afterwards.
 And don’t be afraid of over-booking either.
 For my first webinar, I had 99 people register.
 Guess, what, only 30% attended, but the other 70% still got to see my webinar because I sent them the recording!

 These are becoming more popular as organisations realise they can provide support for local small businesses.
 In Hillingdon, the council, the chamber and Brunel University have got together and are organising the Hillingdon Business Expo.
 It’s a great opportunity to meet other local businesses and make connections.
 If you’re able, it’s also beneficial to exhibit.
-Taking an exhibition stand lets you showcase your business to all the expo attendees and it’s brilliant opportunity to add new contacts to your email list!
+Taking an exhibition stand lets you showcase your business to all the expo attendees and it’s a brilliant opportunity to add new contacts to your email list!
 Make sure you read my tradeshow cheat sheet before you book your first one!

 I can’t tell you enough why you should be blogging.
 If you want traffic to your website in your sleep, then blogging is the way to do it.
 Each time you add a new post to your website, it’s another page that search engines can index and list when people search for the topic you’ve written about.
 That’s free traffic to your website for the price of some time to write regularly.
 And who doesn’t want that?

 Making PR part of your marketing efforts is pretty important but is a tactic small business think isn’t for them.
 Think again!
 Any small business can effectively do its own PR with a little bit of effort.
 And what does that lead to?
 Placements in relevant publications, or even radio or TV appearances.
 What’s more, you can learn to do this yourself!
-I recommend you follow Janet Murray, who is, in my opinion, the best PR expert for small business owners.

 If you don’t know what a lead magnet is, it’s really simple.
 You offer something for free, such as an eBook, and in return, people who want it give you their email addresses.
 You should always be on the lookout for ways to demonstrate your expertise and a lead magnet is perfect.
 People get advice from you on a subject they want to know about and you’re then able to add them to your email list, where you can continue to talk to them through regular email communications.
 This way, you build their trust over time and when they’re ready, they will buy from you.
 If you use this tactic, you’ll want to know more about following up with email automation!